 Following a thorough interview process, our staff develops customized therapy education plans that outline specific and attainable goals for each child.
 Using the latest strategies and intervention standards, our support teachers take a holistic approach to meeting each child’s individual needs.
 The ALC teacher tracks the children’s progress daily and also keeps the parents informed via daily email notes.
 In addition, parents receive valuable guidance and documentation that helps them plan for elementary school and beyond.

-With its individualized care and high education standards, ALC has been a tremendous value to families and communities for over 30 years.
-Last year:
+With its individualized care and high education standards, ALC has been a tremendous value to families and communities for over 35 years.
+On average:

 Special Instruction in nine inclusive, accredited, typical preschools